 Encounter with Toda

-In 1947, at the age of 19, he encountered Buddhism through a meeting with Josei Toda (1900–58), educator, pacifist and leader of the Soka Gakkai.
-He found in Toda an open and unaffected person, a man of unshakable conviction with a gift for explaining profound Buddhist concepts in logical, accessible terms.
+In 1947, at the age of 19, he encountered the profound humanistic life philosophy through a meeting with Josei Toda (1900–58), educator, pacifist and leader of the Soka Gakkai.
+He found in Toda an open and unaffected person, a man of unshakable conviction with a gift for explaining profound concepts of life in logical, accessible terms.
 He soon found employment at one of Toda’s companies and later completed his education under the tutelage of Toda, who became his mentor in life.

-President Ikeda shared Toda’s conviction that the philosophy of Nichiren Buddhism, with its focus on the limitless potential of the individual human being, could help revive society in the devastation of post-war Japan.
+President Ikeda shared Toda’s conviction that the philosophy of Nichiren Daishonin, with its focus on the limitless potential of the individual human being, could help revive society in the devastation of post-war Japan.